2022 Westgate Thailand Elephant Conservation Expedition

 Thailand Conservation Expedition

-With world class rood, stunning natural beauty and friendly people, it’s apparent why Thailand is one of the most renowned destinations in all of Asia.
+With world class food, stunning natural beauty and friendly people, it’s apparent why Thailand is one of the most renowned destinations in all of Asia.
 It’s impressive geography ranges from thickly forested mountains to towering limestone pinnacles and from white sand beaches to bountiful rice paddies that extend to the horizon.
 While Thailand has become increasingly modern, many Thais pride themselves on maintaining their traditional culture, values, and lifestyle.
 Discover for yourself what makes Thailand so unique and experience first-hand all this enchanting country has to teach you!

 Program Highlights